Need wedding proposal help? A How to Propose planning guide

 - First, take some time to write down and brainstorm ideas that you think your partner might like.

 - Think back and consider if your partner has ever talked about a friend who proposed or got engaged.
-Did he or she comment on the style of the proposal?
+Did they comment on the style of the proposal?
 If you can’t think of such an occasion, maybe you can broach the subject to your partner about one of your friends who recently proposed or got engaged.
-Simply tell the story and try to gauge his or her reaction.
+Simply tell the story and try to gauge their reaction.
 This may give you a lot of insight into what your partner would want.

 - If you need some ideas to get you started with brainstorming, check out this guide.